-Teams within the division are researching a wide variety of aspects of biology implicated in the origin, growth and spread of cancer, including cell signalling, division, metabolism, migration and metastasis.
+Teams within the division are researching a wide variety of aspects of biology implicated in the origin and growth of cancer, including DNA replication and repair, cell division, signalling, metabolism, and migration.

-Scientists in the division were the first to make the groundbreaking discovery of the mechanism by which the RAS gene – one of the most commonly activated genes in cancer – causes cells to turn malignant through activation of the ERK-MAP kinase cell signalling pathway.
+Historically, scientists in the division were the first to make the ground-breaking discovery of the mechanism by which the RAS gene – one of the most commonly activated genes in cancer – causes cells to turn malignant through activation of the ERK-MAP kinase cell signalling pathway.

 Our research in cancer biology also helped identify and understand the BRAF oncogene, which is now an important drug target in malignant melanoma and other tumours.

-The joint appointments of Faculty in this division with the divisions of Radiotherapy and Imaging, Cancer Therapeutics, Clinical Studies, and Molecular Pathology ensure fruitful interactions and that scientific and technical developments can be rapidly exploited.
+There are strong links between the Divisions of Cancer Biology and Structural Biology, and joint appointments with the divisions of Structural Biology and Molecular Pathology ensure that scientific and technical developments can be rapidly exploited.